GaloisInc/saw-script/doc/manual/manual.md

 ~~~~

 Alternatively, we can write a specification that passes a part of this array
-which ranges from second element to the fourth.
+over the range `[1..3]`, i.e., ranging from second element to the fourth.
+Because this is a half-open range, the resulting slice has length 2:

 ~~~~
 let f_spec_2 = do {